 - Can you accurately measure the impact of your communications?

-If you find yourself questioning why you still have an intranet, it may be time to rethink your strategy and leverage a workforce communications platform to integrate all your internal communications channels to truly engage and align your employees.
+Do you find yourself questioning why you still have an intranet?
+It may be time to rethink your strategy and leverage an intelligent communications platform to integrate all your internal communications channels to ensure you are empowering employees.

-An internet refresh will not fix the fundamental structural issues that prevent employees from getting the information that they need in a timely manner.
+A refresh will not fix the fundamental structural issues that prevent employees from getting the information that they need promptly.
 Leverage the full potential of your intranet by keeping up with best practices and integrating with the tools that can help meet your business objectives.

-Learn how Firstup empowers organizations with the leading workforce communications platform to truly reach, inform, and engage employees to work as one.
+Learn how Firstup empowers organizations with an intelligent communications platform to truly reach, inform, and engage employees to work as one.

 ClearBox gives high marks for the Firstup platform in their newly released Intranets and Employee Experience Platforms Report, calling it, “an excellent communications platform that has among the best tools for internal communicators that [they’ve] seen”.
 ClearBox Consulting has evaluated multiple workforce communications platforms to provide a comprehensive, third-party analysis of top-performing vendors in the market, and Firstup is proud to be a part of it.